Textiles and apparel

-Professor Yi Li - professor and chair in textile science and engineering in the School of Materials - established the Textile Bioengineering Framework to conduct systematic research in textile thermal bioengineering, biomechanical engineering, sensory bioengineering and biomedical engineering.
+Professor Yi Li - professor and chair in textile science and engineering in the Department of Materials - established the Textile Bioengineering Framework to conduct systematic research in textile thermal bioengineering, biomechanical engineering, sensory bioengineering and biomedical engineering.

 Inventions from Professor Yi Li's team have been successfully commercialised.
 For example, the Moisture Management Tester won outstanding innovation and technology transfer awards (2010, Hong Kong), and has been sold to more than 30 countries and developed as the national testing standards in USA and China.
 The Nano Facemasks won a gold award (2005, Brussels) and has become the authorised product by Hong Kong Hospital Authority.
 The Fabric Touch Tester won a gold award (2013, Geneva) and has been sold to many countries.
 The high performance sportswear designed and developed by his team has been successfully transferred to industry and utilised to support elite athletes in major sports competitions around the world, including the 2008 Beijing Olympic Games and the 2012 London Olympic Games.
 A number of patents in smart e-textiles have been successfully transferred to industry.
 Anti-Heat Stress Clothing for Construction Workers won grand prize and a gold medal (2016, Geneva), Hong Kong Contraction Industry Council grand prize (2015), Charted Institute of Building International Innovation and Research Awards (UK, 2015), and has been transferred to Hong Kong construction industry and become a standard recommendation.